O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

 - These are the ``MsgAddToOutTxTracker`` and ``MsgRemoveFromOutTxTracker`` messages.
 Only bonded validators are allowed to submit these.
 This is a dangerous primitive to give.
 - Since they can *add* and *remove* they can *swap* transactions in and out to get them voted on.
 A flow for explotation is shown below:
     1. Transfer some ETH from Goerli back to Goerli.
 The two chains do not matter as long as they are both EVM chains.
-    2. The event will be processsed by the voting and the TSS address will sign the request to go back to the EVM chain.
+    2. The event will be processed by the voting and the TSS address will sign the request to go back to the EVM chain.
 The funds have been delivered.
     3. Remove the transaction using the ``MsgRemoveFromOutTxTracker`` message.
 At this point, Zetachain is waiting on a response (voting) that the transaction succeeded on the EVM chain.
     4. Call ``MsgAddToOutTxTracker`` to add a transaction that had previously failed with the original nonce.
     5. The voting process will believe that the ``removed transaction`` failed or reverted because of this.